Evaloper/glasp_documentation/GLASP.md

 * Users can share highlights across LinkedIn, Twitter, Facebook, and mail.

 ### Features of the Home Page
-Click on the home feed through the icon on the sidebar of the Glasp extension, as shown below, or visit glasp.co.
+Click on the home feed through the icon on the sidebar of the Glasp extension, as shown below, or visit [https://glasp.co/home](https://glasp.co/home).
 It takes you to the homepage of Glasp.

 ![Images of how to get to Home Page1](/images/image14.png)